France

 Benjamin A. Gilman International Scholarship

-Students apply through the college they are receiving financial aid from.
+Students MUST apply through the college they are receiving financial aid from (even if taking program classes from MCC).

 Maximum Award: $5,000